microsoft/pai/hadoop-ai/README.md

  4. Build the official hadoop in your linux develop environment

-   	Run command “mvn package -Pdist,native -DskipTests -Dtar”
+   	Run command “mvn package -Pdist,native -DskipTests -Dmaven.javadoc.skip=true -Dtar”

     Please make sure you can pass result before move to next steps, you can search the internet to find how to set up the environment and build the official hadoop.